About the National Disability Insurance Scheme

 The Australian Government has commissioned an independent evaluation of the NDIS trial in South Australia, the Hunter region in New South Wales, Tasmania, Barwon area in Victoria, the Australian Capital Territory, and the Barkly region in the Northern Territory.

 The National Institute of Labour Studies at Flinders University of South Australia leads a consortium of researchers, academics, disability and cultural experts charged with carrying out the evaluation between 2013 and 2016.

-The consortium also includes The Social Research Centre and i-View (both based in Melbourne), the Disability and Community Inclusion Unit at Flinders University, experts in carrying out multicultural and indigenous research, experts in disability research and/or disability support services from the five trial states (‘State Experts’), and international experts from the UK and the USA.
+The consortium also includes i-View, the Disability and Community Inclusion Unit at Flinders University, experts in carrying out multicultural and indigenous research, experts in disability research and/or disability support services from the five trial states (‘State Experts’), and international experts from the UK and the USA.

 The evaluation provides opportunities for people with disability (and their families and carers) to share their experience as participants in the NDIS.